diogoviveiros/diogoviveiros.github.io/_portfolio/2walkability_obesity.md

 Merged by county FIPS codes.

 **Methodology**
-A multivariate OLS regression model was used to test how walkability affects obesity, adjusting for:
+A multivariate Ordinary Least Squares (OLS) regression model was used to test how walkability affects obesity, adjusting for:

 | Variable           | Description                              | Control Purpose                                         |
 |--------------------|------------------------------------------|----------------------------------------------------------|